Are Autopsies Required for a Wrongful Death Claim?

 pathologist examining a microscope slide

 When facing the tragedy of a wrongful death, you may wonder about the necessity of an autopsy.
-Understanding this aspect is crucial in these sensitive cases.
+Understanding this aspect is crucial in these sensitive cases, as a complete autopsy involves a thorough examination of the body and all major organs, which is crucial in establishing the cause and manner of death.
 An autopsy, a thorough examination of a deceased individual, seeks to determine the cause of death.
 While the thought of an autopsy may be discomforting, it can be a pivotal factor in wrongful death claims.

 Rubin, Glickman, Steinberg & Gifford, P.C.
 (RGSG), with our extensive experience in wrongful death claims, recognizes the complexities and sensitivities of these cases.
 Our approach is to provide compassionate yet comprehensive legal assistance, ensuring that necessary steps, such as autopsies, are handled with utmost respect and professionalism.